GSA/digitalgov.gov/content/posts/2015-11-10-creating-connection-with-instagram.md

 ---
-url: /2015/11/10/creating-connection-with-instagram/
 date: 2015-11-10 1:00:23 -0400
 title: Creating Connection with Instagram
 summary: 'I&rsquo;ve been thinking a lot about Instagram lately.
 It&rsquo;s pretty big, especially among the younger populations (AKA.
 Millennials).
 Actually, from what I can tell, it&rsquo;s pretty big with lots of different age groups, genders, and ethnicities; and it&rsquo;s growing every day.
-Full disclosure: I use Instagram in my personal life.'
+Full disclosure: I use Instagram in my personal'
 authors:
   - alyson-olander
 categories: